Looking to get around Barbados?

 For the type of transportation to suit your vacation needs, Barbados offers many different methods to get around Barbados.

-It’s a small island – just 21 miles (34 kilometres) long by 14 miles (23 kilometres) wide and the terrain is relatively flat, so nowhere takes too long to get to and there’s a wide choice of transport options, to suit both your lifestyle and budget.
+It’s a small island – just 21 miles (34 kilometers) long by 14 miles (23 kilometers) wide, and the terrain is relatively flat, so nowhere takes too long to get to and there’s a wide choice of transport options, to suit both your lifestyle and budget.

-The world is really your oyster when it comes to renting a car and choosing the type of vehicle.
-From luxury vehicles with air conditioning, to four-wheel drive jeeps, to the smaller, open-top mini mokes, you’ll surely find one that will help you get around Barbados during your vacation experience.
+The world is your oyster when it comes to renting a car and choosing the type of vehicle.
+From luxury vehicles with air conditioning to four-wheel drive jeeps, to the smaller, open-top mini mokes, you’ll surely find one that will help you get around Barbados during your vacation experience.

 Just remember to bring your drivers license from home, as the car rental company requires this to get you insured and issue you with a local driving permit.

 Hint: In Barbados, people drive on the left-hand side of the road.
 Make sure you are comfortable with this, before booking a car rental.

 If having the freedom to drive yourself around the island sounds appealing, why not check out the local car rental companies for more information.

 There are many taxis on the island to chose from when you wish to get around Barbados.
 Taxi drivers are more than happy to drop you from point A to B, or even take you on a full island tour, once you’ve settled yourself and are in full vacation mode.